coruzzilab/PhyloGeneious/README.md

 1. Protein sequence files have to be in FASTA format and need to have a name that ends in .faa The pipeline does not recognize files that have a different name such as .fas OR .fasta

-2. The species name (e.g., SPECIES1) has to be identical in all three places: 1. config file where INGROUP and OUTGROUP are specified.
+2. The species short name (e.g., SPECIES1) has to be identical in all three places: 1. config file where INGROUP and OUTGROUP are specified.
 2. File name for fasta file (SPECIES1.faa) and 3. sequence headers in Fasta file (e.g., >SPECIES1#xxxxx)

 B. Pipeline customization: Compute clusters come in all sizes and configurations, with key differences in job management software, walltime limits, memory limits etc. It's impossible to have the pipeline auto-adjust to all these settings.
 So, please make sure the pipeline is customized for your cluster by doing the following: